Library Science Careers

 Most programs also have a strong internship, work-study, or practicum element.
 The best way to learn how to be a librarian is to work in a library, so library schools try to make sure that their graduates have some practical work experience before they graduate.

-- What was the job search like after completing your degree?
+What was the job search like after completing your degree?

 My first position after I completed my degree was a two-year fellowship program at a nearby university where I got to work with several different departments on a variety of different projects.
-I was fortunate in that I had that position lined up before I graduated, so I knew that, as long as I finished the program successfully, I was set up for a good position immediately.
+I was fortunate in that I had that position lined up before I graduated, so I knew that as long as I finished the program successfully, I was set up for a good position immediately.

 Knowing that I had to finish the program in order to secure the position also motivated me to do as well as I could in my final semester.
 It also helped that I had done an internship at that large university as part of my graduate coursework, so the people who were hiring for the fellowship program knew me already and knew that I could be successful in the fellowship program.
-Having that practical, on-the-job experience before I graduated really helped with the job search.

 Why did you decide to work at a university?
 Is this a common career path for those with a library science degree?